ahmedmq/boot-twitter-api-playground/twitter-api-spring-security-openfeign-client/README.md

 The consumer key and consumer secret can be fetched from the Twitter Developer Portal.
 Details mentioned [here](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/api-key-and-secret)

-- Start the application from the console by entering the command from the root of the project
+- Start the application from the console by entering the command from the root of the module

     ```
     ./mvnw spring-boot:run